-Before delving into any other FAFSA FAQ, you need to know what the FAFSA is.
-The FAFSA stands for the Free Application for Federal Student Aid.
-It’s a free online application you fill out to qualify for federal financial aid.
+The Free Application for Federal Student Aid (FAFSA) is a free online application you fill out to qualify for federal financial aid.
 Many states and colleges also use the FAFSA to grant state and institutional financial aid.

 After you submit the FAFSA, the government will look at your information and use it to calculate your Expected Family Contribution (EFC).
-Your EFC is how much you and your family are expected to pay for your education.
+Your EFC, soon to be renamed Student Aid Index (SAI), is how much you and your family are expected to pay for your education.

 Once your EFC is determined, it’s up to your college to put together your financial aid package.
 Your college’s financial aid office determines need-based aid by subtracting your EFC from its total cost of attendance.

-This aid could be in the form of federal grants, Direct Subsidized Loans, or work-study opportunities.
-That being said, colleges may not necessarily meet your full financial need.
+Need-based aid could be in the form of federal grants, Direct subsidized loans or work-study opportunities.
+Note that colleges don’t necessarily meet your full financial need.

-Some schools also award non-need based aid, depending on how much other aid you’ve already received based on the FAFSA.
-Loans that are non-need based aid include Direct Unsubsidized Loans and Federal PLUS Loans.
+You can also get non-need based aid, depending on how much other aid you’ve already received based on the FAFSA.
+Loans that are non-need based aid include Direct Unsubsidized Loans and federal PLUS loans.